rmdort/react-redux-multilingual/Readme.md

 # React Multilingual with redux

-A simple and slim multi-lingual component for React with Redux without react-intl or react-i18n
+A simple and slim (Only 6KB) multi-lingual component for React with Redux without react-intl or react-i18n

 ## Install